Limited liability partnership: France

-There is no exact equivalent of a Limited Liability Partnership in France.
+There is no exact equivalent of a limited liability partnership in France.
 A limited partnership is equivalent to the French law vehicle known as a fr:Société en Commandite.
-A partnership company can be an equity partnership, known as a fr:Société en Participation (SEP), of a general partnership known as a :fr:Société en Nom Collectif (SNC).
+A partnership company can be an equity partnership, known as a fr:Société en Participation (SEP), or a general partnership, known as a :fr:Société en Nom Collectif (SNC).

 Germany

 The German Partnerschaftsgesellschaft or PartG is an association of non-commercial professionals, working together.
 Though not a corporate entity, it can sue and be sued, own property and act under the partnership's name.
 The partners, however, are jointly and severally liable for all the partnership's debts, except when only some partners' misconduct caused damages to another party — and then only if professional liability insurance is mandatory.
 Another exception, possible since 2012, is a Partnerschaftsgesellschaft mbB (mit beschränkter Berufshaftung) where all liabilities from professional misconduct are limited by the partnership's capital.

 The Partnerschaftsgesellschaft is not subject to corporate or business tax, only its partners' respective income is taxed.